IanLewis42/GravStorm/readme.txt

 - Home:              return to centre of map, zoom level 1.0
 - Q/A:               scroll tile preview on left
 - Return:            reload .txt file
 - S:		     save modified ASCII map file.
-N.B.
-Overwrites without warning!
 - G:                 toggle grid off/white/grey/black
-- Escape:            exit (without warning!)
+- Escape:            exit

 The mouse can be used to edit tiled maps as follows:
 - Left click and release to 'pick up' a tile (either from the map, or the preview area on the left)